Jack H. Jacobs: Business career and later life

 After his military retirement, Jacobs began a career in investment banking.
 He founded and was chief operating officer of AutoFinance Group, Inc., which dealt in the securitization of debt instruments.
 The company was later sold to KeyBank.
 He next worked as a managing director of Bankers Trust, overseeing the firm's foreign exchange options and being involved in the institutional hedge fund business until leaving the company in 1996.
 Jacobs is a principal in The Fitzroy Group, an investment and residential real estate development organization which operates in London.
 He is also on the board of directors for several smaller corporations.

 Jacobs maintains involvement in several military-related organizations.
 He is vice chairman of the Medal of Honor Foundation, a member of the board of trustees for the National World War II Museum, and holds the McDermott Chair of Politics at the U.S. Military Academy.

 In October 2008, the Penguin Group published Jacobs' memoir, If Not Now, When?: Duty and Sacrifice In America's Time of Need, coauthored with New York Times best-selling author, Douglas Century, with a foreword by NBC Nightly News anchor and managing editor Brian Williams.
 The book won the 2010 Colby Award, recognizing a "first work of fiction or nonfiction that has made a significant contribution to the public's understanding of intelligence operations, military history, or international affairs."

 In May 2012, Thomas Dunne Books published Jacobs' Basic: Surviving Boot Camp and Basic Training, co-written with David Fisher.
 The book is a history of the American military's basic training told mainly through oral histories of those who have gone through Army, Navy, Marine and Air Force initial training.

 Jacobs is also a military analyst for NBC/MSNBC.
 In 2009, he appeared on The Colbert Report as part of the Doom Bunker segment.
 He currently serves on the board of advisors of the Code of Support Foundation, a nonprofit military service organization.

 Jacobs is married to Sue Jacobs, has a grown daughter and two sons, and lives in Far Hills, New Jersey.
 He has also been a resident of the Millington section of Long Hill Township, New Jersey.

 In 2016, Jacobs was inducted into the New Jersey Hall of Fame.
 In 2018, Jacobs delivered the Waldo Family Lecture on International Relations at Old Dominion University in Norfolk, Virginia.

+Jacobs serves as the Chair of the Veterans Advancement Program at the New York Film Academy, supporting veterans pursuing careers in film, media, and the visual arts.
+He is also a member of the Board of Trustees of the 10 ARTS Foundation, a nonprofit organization dedicated to fostering creativity and opportunity in the visual and performing arts for NYFA students and alum.